 A tactility to the design

-My intention with the design of the interface was to give the users a sense of tactility to the environment they were working in.
+In the spirit of making it a consumer-grade experience, my intention with the design of the interface was to give the users a sense of tactility to the environment they were working in.
 In the blueprint canvas, the sense of tactility was provided by the skeuomorphic representation of the services (virtual machines).
-The user feels like he is moving around actual objects.
+The user feels like he is moving around actual objects (virtual machines).

 The framework for the interface

 An interface framework was also defined to keep clarity of communication over the nomenclature with the developers and managers of the project.
-Shown below are some aspects of this framework and the communication.
+Shown below are some aspects of this framework.